cselab/pypi4u/README.md

 ## How it Works
-The following section explains the structure of the project and how the provided code can be used to make estimations of model parameters.
+The following section explains the underlying structure of the project and how the provided code can be used to make estimations of model parameters.
 This is then further illustrated by the proceeding example.

 ### Common Parameters
 Both implementations access a common paramter file, named `common_parameters.par`.
 The common parameter file, which needs to be filled out by the user, defines the problem.
 The structure of the common parameter file is depicted below: